Donovan Mitchell NBA Preview vs. the Pacers

 Pacers 2022-23 Defensive Insights

-- Allowing 119.5 points per game last season made the Pacers the 29th-ranked squad in the NBA defensively.
+- Allowing 119.5 points per contest last season made the Pacers the 29th-ranked squad in the league defensively.

-- In terms of rebounds, the Pacers were 28th in the league last season, allowing 45.3 per contest.
+- Conceding 45.3 rebounds per game last year, the Pacers were 28th in the league in that category.

-- The Pacers gave up 26.4 assists per game last season (26th in the league).
+- The Pacers gave up 26.4 assists per contest last year (26th in the league).

-- In terms of three-point defense, the Pacers were 17th in the league last year, giving up 12.4 makes per contest.
+- The Pacers gave up 12.4 made 3-pointers per game last year, 17th in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!